 The June Lake Loop, just a few miles north from Mammoth Lakes, is a beautiful drive with boats available for rental.

-Fall colors in the Eastern Sierra offer some of the most spectacular leaf peeping opportunities in the country.
+Fall colors in the Eastern Sierra offer some of the most spectacular leaf peeping opportunities in the USA.

 And just a 30-minute drive north is Mono Lake, where you can walk a beautiful boardwalk trail or drive down to the shore to view the limestone tufas in the water.